Bren2010/QuickSQL/README.md

 1. Run the command:  `goinstall github.com/Philio/GoMySQL`  (See installation guide [here](https://github.com/Philio/GoMySQL "GoMySQL") for alternatives.)
-2. Run the following command in the base directory of the repository: `./compile` (This is only if you're on a 64 bit system.
-On 32 bit systems, you have to compile manually using 8g.)
+2. Run the following command in the base directory of the repository: `gomake` and then `gomake install`

 Changelog